Khubaeb/Billy-Fresh/implementation_status.md

 A dedicated controller and route file have been created for the Accounting Portal:
 - AccountingPortalController (manages all accounting-related functionality)
 - routes/accounting.php (defines all accounting portal routes)
+- Role-based middleware protection (only accessible to Administrator and Accountant roles)

 ### UI Implementation